zuozhenggh/learning-library/analytics-library/adw-oac/lab3/lab3.md

     ![OAC Navigation](./images/lab300_23.png)

     - **Prepare**: Here is where you configure your data.
 You get a preview of each dataset on the project.
 You enrich it by adding columns, hiding or renaming the available ones.
-You can also define joins between datasets here.
+You can also define joins between datasets here

     - **Visualize**: Here is where you explore and Analyze the data.
-You can create several canvases to hold the different visualizations you define.
+You can create several canvases to hold the different visualizations you define

     - **Narrate**: Here is where you create a more presentation-oriented view of the analysis you created.
 This tab allows you to choose which insights to show and add comments and descriptions.
-It helps to understand your analysis journey and focus on showing the results.
+It helps to understand your analysis journey and focus on showing the results

     During this workshop, you will use the **Prepare** and **Visualize** tabs mainly.